zigxconnect/Zigex/AI_WAITLIST_IMPLEMENTATION.md

 # AI Waitlist Implementation Summary

 ## Overview
-Successfully implemented a waiting list system for Fupro AI that triggers when users attempt to:
+Successfully implemented a waiting list system for ZigX AI that triggers when users attempt to:
 - Send any message in the AI chat
 - Select any AI tool (Deep Research, Opportunity Finder, Project Review, Scholarship Search, etc.)